cuappdev/resell-react-native/README.md

 6. `cd ../`
 7. `npx expo run:ios`

+### Steps for Android:

+We are currently facing build issues for Android.
+Unfortunately we cannot just use Expo Go since this project uses React Native Google Sign In.
+We are going to prioritize iOS for now but when we get Android to consistently build this file will be updated.

 ## Reference and next steps

 For next steps on how to open the app on iOS or Android devices, please refer to [Expo's official documentation on the topic](https://docs.expo.dev/get-started/create-a-new-app/).